Moderator: Dr Abbas Mokhtar-zadeh

 (1) Evaluate the influence of geometric and material nonlinearities on finite element modeling accuracy in reinforced concrete structures.
 Participants will learn how different nonlinear behaviors affect simulation outcomes and structural performance predictions;

-(2) Compare experimental validation techniques, such as laser scanning and physical testing, with simulation results for large-scale concrete structures.
+(2) Compare experimental validation techniques, with simulation results for large-scale concrete structures.
 Attendees will understand the process of aligning real-world measurements with computational models for enhanced model reliability;

 (3) Analyze the structural behavior of specialized precast connections using nonlinear finite element methods and bond-slip modeling.
 Engineers will gain insight into the mechanisms and modeling techniques for precast concrete splice performance;